andrewkroening/andrewkroening/README.md

 * ![Beta](https://img.shields.io/badge/Beta-orange.svg) [Fun Money Tools](https://github.com/andrewkroening/fun-money-tools) - I believe learning personal finance should be accessible and fun, so I’m creating “Fun Money Tools,” a project to answer life’s tricky money questions.
 Check out the [Streamlit app here.](https://funmoneytools.streamlit.app)

 * ![In Development](https://img.shields.io/badge/In%20Dev-yellow.svg) [Precious Metal Analysis](https://github.com/andrewkroening/precious-metal-price-analysis) - Practicing data analysis from EDA to deployment by predicting silver spot prices based on other variables.
 Still figuring out the end game, so stay tuned!

-Here’s an enhanced version of the Research and Engineering Work section with more detailed descriptions for each project:

 ### Research and Engineering Work